Changing your name on your student record

 There is no charge to get a new UBCcard with your preferred or chosen name on the card.
 Find more information about UBCcard renewals under Name and Status Changes.

-If you become a Permanent Resident during your time at UBC, please update your status at the Enrolment Services Advising Centre in Brock Hall.
+If you become a Permanent Resident or Canadian Citizen during your time at UBC, you can update your status with an Enrolment Services Advisor.
+There are 2 ways you can make this update, online or in-person.

-You will need to bring one of the following:
+Both options will require one of the following:

 • Confirmation of Permanent Residence (COPR) and a government-issued photo ID